RaedShabbir/Trading-Gymnasium/README.md

 ### About

-This project aims to allow for creating RL trading agents.
+This project aims to allow for creating RL trading agents on OpenBB sourced datasets.

 It aims to create a more Gymnasium Native approach to Tensortrade's modular design.